-23.1 Where practicable, all meetings will be recorded and the audio recordings will be made available through the Council's website.
-Copies of the recordings will be made available upon request to the Head of Law and Governance on payment of a reasonable fee to cover the cost of the reproduction.
+Where practicable, all meetings will be recorded and the recordings will be made available through the Council's website.
+Copies of the recordings will be made available upon request to the Head of Law and Administration on payment of a reasonable fee to cover the cost of the reproduction.